Skip to main content

 All Instructional Assistants are evaluated by the instructor of the course and by the students enrolled in the course via online evaluation surveys conducted at the end of the quarter.

-A typical Instructional Assistant assignment with the Division of Biological Sciences is a 50% appointment, or a total workload of 220 hours over 12 weeks.
+A typical Teaching Assistant assignment with the School of Biological Sciences is a 50% appointment, or a total workload of 220 hours over ~12 weeks.
 Most of the hours are accrued during the 10-week quarter and finals week.
 If required, instructors will inform IAs of the need to assist in the pre-quarter week.

 Training